 The CSWE, the Indigenous and Tribal Social Work Educators Association, and the Commission on Diversity and Social & Economic Justice have collaborated on this Land Acknowledgment Statement to raise awareness of the global truth and reconciliation movement addressing historical and systemic issues of Indigenous Peoples.

-For additional context, we encourage everyone to read this full statement from CSWE and the Indigenous and Tribal Social Work Educators Association as well as a personal reflection from Dr. Rebecca Maldonado Moore.
+For additional context, please read this full statement from CSWE and the Indigenous and Tribal Social Work Educators Association as well as a personal reflection from Dr. Rebecca Maldonado Moore.